awhiting18/CapstoneProject-RGC/README.md

     $ npm run build
     $ npm start

+# Pusher setup

+Go to https://pusher.com/ and create an account
+Create a channel app
+navigate to the App Keys tab
+copy and paste those keys into config.json \*note: make sure that it is formatted in json.
+That should be it!

 # Features

 -passes messages from client to server currently.
 Later, this will be the game side that the user connects to with their phone and the QR code.